Wirth’s Circus

 They appeared several times at the Olympia, when they visited Melbourne.

-In 1907, the Wirth’s decided to settle permanently.
+In 1907, the Wirth’s decided to settle there permanently.
 They bought out both the FitzGerald’s and Princes Court, and combined both properties into one large scale venue.

 Re-named ‘Wirth’s Park’, the new owners would do things on an even grander scale than their predecessors.